 This Compensation Discussion and Analysis ("CD&A") provides a detailed description of our executive compensation philosophy, objectives and programs, the compensation decisions made under those programs and the factors considered by our Compensation Board Members in making those decisions.
-The CD&A focuses on the compensation of our Named Executive Officers for 2016, who were:
+The CD&A focuses on the compensation of our Named Executive Officers for 2017, who were:

-Name Title Debra A. Cafaro Chairman and Chief Executive Officer Robert F. Probst Executive Vice President and Chief Financial Officer Executive Vice President, Medical Property Operations; President and Chief Executive Officer, Lillibridge Healthcare Services, Inc. II Richard Ringy Executive Vice President, Chief Administrative Officer, General Counsel and Ethics and Compliance Officer John D. Cobb Executive Vice President and Chief Investment Officer
+Name Title Debra A. Cafaro Chairman and Chief Executive Officer Robert F. Probst Executive Vice President and Chief Financial Officer Executive Vice President, Medical Property Operations; President and Chief Executive Officer, Lillibridge Healthcare Services, Inc. II Dichard Dinov Executive Vice President, Chief Administrative Officer, General Counsel and Ethics and Compliance Officer John D. Cobb Executive Vice President and Chief Investment Officer

-As in previous years, we awarded compensation to our Named Executive Officers for 2016 based on compensation policies that closely link compensation to performance.
-These policies, in planned combination, generate rewards for achievement of high-level company and individual performance and discourage excessive short-term risk taking.
-We believe this balance is essential to align management with the long-term interests of our stockholders.
+As in previous years, we awarded compensation to our Named Executive Officers for 2017 based on policies that closely link compensation to performance.
+These policies, in structured combination, generate rewards for achievement of high-level company and individual performance and discourage excessive short-term risk taking.
+This balance is essential to align management with the long-term interests of our stockholders.